localgovernment/Drone/README.md

 # Drone

-Taupo Drone Web Map Application
+<a href="https://maps.taupodc.govt.nz/taupodrone/">Taupo Drone Web Map Application</a>

 This map application has been designed to provide Drone pilots with aerodrome and council property information at any given location within the Taupo District.